Zusammenfassung

 The Privilege of Invisibility

 The key to wildlife photography is invisibility.
-Not in the literal sense, but in behavior.
+Not in a literal sense, but in behavior.
 No sudden movements.
 No noise.
 You become part of the surroundings until the animals forget you – or never notice you at all.